 For example, a bicep curl works your bicep.
 That's pretty much the long and the short of it.
 But a pull up, on the other hand, works your bicep, core and lots of different back muscles all at the same time.
 By performing compound movements, you're working more muscles at the same time, creating a more efficient workout.

-Examples of common compound exercises include push ups, which work your triceps, core, chest and shoulders; squats, which works your thighs, calves and glutes; and deadlifts, which work your back, glutes, core and legs.
-You don't even have to be in a gym to take advantage of that last move, as our guide to deadlifting with dumbbells will show you.
+Examples of common compound exercises include push ups, which work your triceps, core, chest and shoulders; squats, which work your thighs, calves and glutes; and deadlifts, which work your back, glutes, core and legs.
+All these moves require good form, but especially when working with weights.
+Check out our how to deadlift guide for a complete guide to safe form.

 2. Try EMOM and HIIT workouts

 Looking for a cardio burn, but don't have time to go for a run?
 Jogging and cycling are good examples of low-intensity, steady-state cardio, where you do an endurance exercise for long periods of time.
 However, if you want a cardio workout you can do in 15 minutes or less, you can up the intensity.